-During the year ended December 31, 2009, our Board held four regular meetings in person and five special meetings in person or by telephone.
-Each of the current Directors attended at least 75% of the aggregate number of meetings of our Board and the committees on which that Director served during the period that the Director was in office.
-Each of the nine Directors standing for re-election at the Annual Meeting were serving as Directors as of our 2009 Annual Meeting of Stockholders.
-All of these nine Directors attended the 2009 Annual Meeting of Stockholders in person.
+During the year ended December 31, 2010, our Board held four regular meetings in person and six special meetings in person or by telephone.
+Each current Director attended at least 75% of the aggregate number of meetings of our Board and the committees on which he or she served during the period that he or she was in office.
+Each of the nine Directors standing for re-election at the Annual Meeting was serving as a Director as of our 2010 Annual Meeting of Stockholders.
+All of these nine Directors attended the 2010 Annual Meeting of Stockholders in person.
 We encourage, but do not require, Directors to attend our annual meeting of stockholders.